AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/migration.md

 3. **June 30, 2025 (End of Life)**
    * After June 30, 2025, you cannot refresh certificates for integrations using Service Account (JWT) credentials.
 Your integrations will stop working once existing certificates expire.
-   * Furthermore, Adobe will automatically convert Service Account (JWT) credentials to OAuth Server-to-Server credentials when certificates expire or on March 1, 2026, whichever comes first.
+   * Adobe will automatically convert Service Account (JWT) credentials to OAuth Server-to-Server credentials after certificates expire or on March 1, 2026 (whichever is earlier), breaking any integration still relying on the old credentials.

 ## Migration Overview